Cottage Cheese Egg Bake (Breakfast Casserole)

 On busy weekdays, I love having something in the fridge that makes breakfast a total non-decision (I mean, who doesn’t?!?), and this cottage cheese egg bake has quickly become that for me.
 It’s based on the classic mix of fluffy eggs and milk, but with the addition of cheddar, cottage cheese, roasted red pepper, and green onion giving it a bright, savory lift that feels so satisfying first thing in the morning.
 I went with Denver-omlette vibes when creating this one, and it truly came out so well.
 The ham adds that salty, cozy depth, and the whole thing feels comforting without being heavy, which is exactly what I want when I’m easing into the day.

 Okay, now, let’s talk texture.
 The eggs bake up soft and tender, almost custardy in the middle, thanks to the cottage cheese and a little baking powder to help everything puff.
 You get tiny bursts of sweetness from the roasted red peppers, and the top sets into this golden, lightly puffed layer that feels like a small win every time I slice it.
+And because it all comes together in one bowl, there’s no equipment to drag out, no big cleanup, but instead just simple steps that give you something genuinely helpful all week long.
+I make this egg bake whenever I’m leaning into meal prep, packing lunches, or just trying to build in a little more calm for the mornings ahead, similar to my sheet pan cottage cheese eggs and cottage cheese banana bread, which are great.

-Welcome to My Kitchen – Let’s Make an Egg Bake with Cottage Cheese!
+Welcome to My Kitchen, Let’s Make an Egg Bake with Cottage Cheese

 Testing Tips from My Kitchen to Yours